digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 network.
 XBee networks have different topologies and behaviors depending on the protocol of the XBee nodes that form it.

-The XBee Python Library includes a class, called ``XBeeNetwork``, that represents the set of nodes forming the actual XBee network.
+The XBee Python Library includes a class, called ``XBeeNetwork``, to represent the set of nodes forming the actual XBee network.
 This class allows you to perform some operations related to the nodes.

 .. note::
   There are ``XBeeNetwork`` subclasses for different protocols which correspond